-Music is a core curriculum unit in Year 7 and 8, students are required to undertake one semester of Music in each year.
+Music is a core curriculum unit in Year 8.
 Music is available to students as an elective from Year 9 to Year 12.

 Students investigate how music works and develop musicianship skills.
 Students also learn scales, exercises and rudiments on the piano as well as look at ways to improve and practice a musical instrument.
 The final assessment involves performing set songs on the piano and composing short musical excerpts.

 With guitar students further investigate how music works and fine-tune musicianship skills.
 Students also learn scales, exercises and rudiments on the guitar as well as look at ways to improve and practice a musical instrument.
 The final assessment involves performing set songs on the guitar and composing short musical excerpts.

 Students continue to study the elements of music and develop these understandings.
 Students will also develop singing as a tool for understanding music as well as learn technical exercises on their chosen instrument.
 Students develop a program of music to perform for their final assessment.